bencornelis/dictionary2/README.md

 Here is the app on Heroku:
 https://peaceful-dawn-9303.herokuapp.com/

-In the version below I added more features, such as letting users edit the definitions, but I couldn't find a way to implement them except by putting more and more code in the routes and views.
+In the version below I added more features, such as letting users edit existing definitions, but I couldn't figure out a way to implement them except by putting more and more code in the routes and views.
+It works, but doesn't pass the standards of the code review.

-Here it is on Heroku:
+Here is that version on Heroku: https://serene-waters-8204.herokuapp.com/
-https://serene-waters-8204.herokuapp.com/

 And the github link: